Bindi Cole: Not Really Aboriginal (2008)

 Cole's Not Really Aboriginal is a series of photographs including portraits and group photographs in which the faces of the subjects are blackened with paint.
-Not Really Aboriginal explores Cole's Indigenous identity and heritage, and the ways in which they are questioned by mainstream society due to Cole's fair complexion.
+Not Really Aboriginal explores Cole's Indigenous identity and heritage, and the ways in which they are questioned by mainstream society due to her fair complexion.

+The series was a result of being named by Andrew Bolt, in a series of blog posts, as an Aboriginal person who 'exploited their Aboriginality'.
+These statements by Bolt resulted in the Australian Federal Court case Eatock v Bolt in which Cole became a witness.

 Sista Girls (2010)

 Sista Girls is a 2010 photographic series which focuses on the Yimpininni, a community of transgender women in the Tiwi Islands, Northern Territory.

-Cole travelled to the Tiwi Islands in far north Northern Territory to shoot the Sista Girls after previously photographing Tiwi Island drag performer Foxxy in 2008.
-This work with Foxxy was shortlisted for the Telstra National Aboriginal and Torres Strait Islander Art Awards.
-A portrait from the series, Ajay, won the 2009 Victorian Indigenous Art Awards Deadly Award.
+Cole travelled there to shoot the Sista Girls after previously photographing Tiwi Island drag performer Foxy Empire (Jason De Santis) in 2008.
+This work on the islands was shortlisted for the Telstra National Aboriginal and Torres Strait Islander Art Awards and, a portrait from the series, Ajay, won the 2009 Victorian Indigenous Art Awards Deadly Award.

 In this work, Cole explores aspects of Indigenous identity and culture, and how that is reconciled with transgender identity with the influence of colonisation.